mppl1/RNAseq_preprocessing/README.md

 https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=764817289_W7uU8Aj03hotPfShgOJGHr2RDr1M&clade=mammal&org=Human&db=hg38&hgta_group=genes&hgta_track=refS$

+### To sort and convert the sam files into bam files usig samtools
+`samtools sort -@ 4 -o ERR188428_chrX.bam ERR188428_chrX.sam`
+**explanations of options arguments
+* -@ 4: is the key value pair of CPU threads to use
+* -o: is to specify the output filename
+* last is the name of input file

 ### To perform transcriptome assembly with Stringtie
 ** Once samples are mapped or aligned onto a reference genome, then Stringtie can be used to assemble the transcriptome.
 An example assembly command with Stringtie using the JHU sample dataset(descibed above)